usmanbiu/sensors.AFRICA-Noise-sensors-software/airrohr-firmware/Readme.md

-# airRohr Sensor Firmware for SPH0645 and DNMS sensors.
+# airRohr Sensor Firmware for SPH0645 and DNMS sensors

-## Features:
+## Features

 * Configuration via HTTP in local WiFi or with a Sensor-as Access-Point
 * Support for OLED- and LCD-Displays (SSD1306, SH1106 and LCD1602, LCD2004)